eFoam: Foam cut to size

 Acoustic sound booth foam

-Despite the global COVID-19 pandemic impacting us all in various ways, it has brought new ways of working.
-Where many companies once had dedicated offices where staff attended five days a week, meeting spaces never often posed an issue.
-With the uptick in remote and hybrid working, we’re now seeing many companies giving up their office leases in favour of co-working spaces shared with other companies.
-With some shared offices providing dedicated meeting rooms, not all offer such facilities.
-Many companies are finding themselves hiring a dedicated area within a co-working office, yet they do not have a suitable set-up for conference calls to take place at once.
+The COVID-19 pandemic affected us all in various ways, and it brought new ways of working.
+Where many companies once had dedicated offices with staff attending five days a week, meeting spaces rarely posed a problem.
+With the rise in remote and hybrid working, many companies have given up their office leases in favour of co-working spaces shared with other businesses.
+Some shared offices provide dedicated meeting rooms; many do not – so companies hiring an area within a co-working office often lack a suitable set-up for conference calls.

-Working in a loud office is distracting when trying to talk on a call, but preventable background noise can be irritating and seen as unprofessional in some circumstances.
-There are two acoustic solutions for those working in co-working offices - creating individual freestanding soundproof call ‘booths’ and customisable acoustic foam wall insulation that can be added to the walls of a rented room.
+Working in a loud office is distracting when you're trying to talk on a call, and preventable background noise can be irritating and look unprofessional.
+There are two acoustic solutions for co-working offices: freestanding soundproof call booths, and customisable acoustic foam wall insulation added to the walls of a rented room.

-Individual soundproof call booths are suitable for companies with individual staff that deal with many calls all at once.
-Even in the smallest of spaces, these mini booths can provide the most effective sound insulation and soundproofing to ensure privacy and minimise background noise for all users of the area.
-These are also typically insulated with Pyrosorb-S class 0 acoustic foam and include small bass traps in the corners of a booth to help control overall noise and reverberation.
+Individual soundproof call booths suit companies whose staff handle many calls at once.
+Even in the smallest spaces, these mini booths provide effective sound insulation to ensure privacy and minimise background noise.
+They're typically insulated with Pyrosorb-S Class 0 acoustic foam and include small bass traps in the corners to help control noise and reverberation.

 Foam for office sound booth

-The acoustic foam sheets lining the inner sound booth can be in flat chamfered foam panels or convoluted ‘egg box’ foam pieces.
-Selecting the right foam largely depends on aesthetic preference and the amount of available space inside a call booth.
-Smaller booths may therefore benefit from using flat panel pieces.
+The acoustic foam lining the booth can be flat chamfered foam panels or convoluted "egg box" pieces.
+Choosing between them largely comes down to aesthetic preference and the space available inside the booth, so smaller booths may benefit from flat panels.

-To reduce echo within a booth or meeting room and ensure sound and speech is always clear, a different type of acoustic foam is required – open-cell sound absorbing foam.
-This foam helps minimise noise blurred around the room, which is often the result of soundwaves bouncing off hard surfaces and perimeter walls, ceilings, and floors.
-Without sound-absorbing foam, call booths and meeting rooms will commonly offer poor sound quality for in-person meetings, video calls and other teleconferencing.
+To reduce echo within a booth or meeting room and keep speech clear, a different foam is needed: open-cell sound-absorbing foam.
+This minimises the noise blur caused by sound waves bouncing off hard surfaces, perimeter walls, ceilings and floors.
+Without it, booths and meeting rooms commonly suffer poor sound quality for in-person meetings, video calls and teleconferencing.
+If you'd like the basics of fitting it, see our guide to installing acoustic foam.

-Please contact our knowledgeable team for personal guidance on the best soundproofing or sound-absorbing foam solution you require.
+Please contact our knowledgeable team for personal guidance on the best soundproofing or sound-absorbing foam solution for your needs.